harlo/UnveillanceDeploy/README.md

 This is a handy utility to build Docker containers dedicated to your Unveillance Annexes.
 Simply add your Annex project into the root folder, and either run `./build_image.sh` and follow the prompts; or use `./build_image.sh /path/to/custom/config.json` after creating your own config.

+## Requirements

+You should already have python-dev and pip installed on your machine.

 ## Setup

 `./setup.py`

-## Adding an Annex project
+## Adding a project

 1.	`cd UnveillanceDeploy`
-1.	`cp /your/Annex/Package .` or `git clone git@host:your/AnnexPackage.git`
+1.	`cp /your/Unveillance/Package .` or `git clone git@host:your/UnveillancePackage.git`
 1.	if you cloned, you will also have to `git submodule update --init --recursive`

 ## Configuration

-You can create a config.json file with the following format:
+You can create a config.json file with the following formats depending on the type of project (Annex or Frontend) you're building.
+If any of these directives are missing, you will be prompted during the build process.

+### Annex

 	{
 		"secrets": {